csirikak/CPE-487-Final/README.md

 * 'Square.vhd' encapsulates the equations essential for drawing squares with shadows, contributing to the overall graphics presentation.

 ## Music Logic
+* The music logic is similar to a primative midi player that operates on a fixed note duration and uses only square waves, where each note or non-note is 107ms or a whole multiple of 107ms in duration.
+* I used a short tetris midi file I found on an online midi sequencer to create my own note sequences used to create the music.
+The link to the midi I based my note sequence on is https://onlinesequencer.net/96845

 * The code required to generate and output the tetris theme comes from the following modules.
 A brief description is included below each:
    * TetrisMusic.vhd
       * This is a modified version of the lab 5 code which retains the code necessary to get the dac output working.